Giveth/giveth-docs/whatisgiveth/governanceProcess.md

 ## rGIV Token Holder

-This is a form of executive council held for trusted Giveth contributors. rDAO members hold rGIV and use an [Aragon DAO deployment](https://xdai.aragon.blossom.software/#/nrgiv/) to create and vote on proposals using simple Yes/No voting mechanics.
+This is a form of executive council held for trusted Giveth contributors. rDAO members hold nrGIV and use an [Aragon DAO deployment](https://xdai.aragon.blossom.software/#/nrgiv/) to create and vote on proposals using simple Yes/No voting mechanics.
 Anyone can make a proposal, but only rGIV holders can vote.
 Proposals will remain open for voting for 3 days and must adhere to the Quorum and Support Required percentages or else it will fail.
 In order to get rGIV you must be a regular contributor to Giveth for at least 3 months.
 Lean how to become a contributor (and get rGIV) in our [Giveth Basics document](https://www.notion.so/giveth/Giveth-Basics-bff76dceaec64839b73aa89ba2fb8be4).
 ## Informal Decisions
 Not all decisions require formal on-chain votes.
 There is room for making low-impact, agile decisions via a range of platforms that Giveth's community utilizes.
 For the most clarity we refer to the Covenant's section on [off-chain decision making](https://docs.giveth.io/whatisgiveth/covenant/#off-chain):